unicesi/amelia/README.md

 ### Documentation

 - [Getting started with the Amelia DSL](docs/GettingStarted.md).
 An introduction to specifying deployment artifacts with the Amelia DSL.
-- [Standalone compiler](docs/MavenConfiguration.md).
-Maven configuration to use Amelia as a Maven plugin.
+- [Examples](examples).
+Explore the examples to discover how to use Amelia with third-party technologies.

 ### Clone